What are sterilization methods?

 How do you use sterilization methods?

-- The procedure is done in a hospital, under general anaesthetic which means you will be asleep.
+- The procedure is done in a hospital, under general anesthetic which means you will be asleep.

 - The most common method of tubal ligation is laparoscopy.
 A harmless gas is injected into your abdomen to inflate it, making it easier to see your internal organs.
 Tiny cuts are made in the abdomen and the fallopian tubes are either clipped or cut and sealed using a tiny camera and other small instruments.